Online Transfer Guide

 Transferring Grades or Quality Points

 You will earn credit for all transferable courses in which you have earned a grade of "C" or better, but your grade point average for those courses does not transfer to your JMU record.
 Your JMU cumulative grade point average is calculated only based on grades earned for course work completed at JMU.
-If you meet the minimum eligibility requirements for graduation with honors at JMU, graduation honors will then be determined by calculating a combined GPA.
-All grades received in all courses attempted at any institution of higher education will be used to calculate the grade point average in consideration for graduation with honors.
-Grades and credits completed at other colleges will be converted to the JMU grading system.
-The combined GPA will never appear on the JMU transcript, and will only be used to determine graduation honors eligibility.
+Please review your undergraduate catalog for the year in which you first enrolled at JMU to see how transfer credit and corresponding grades apply to JMU graduation honors.

 The following courses are not transferable: